Temmo23/HLL_CRCON_Live_topstats/README.md

 - `/root/hll_rcon_tool/rcon/hooks.py`

 ⚠️ This plugin requires a modification of the `/root/hll_rcon_tool/rcon/hooks.py` file, which originates from the official CRCON depot.
-If any CRCON upgrade implies updating this file, the usual upgrade procedure, as given in official CRCON instructions, will ==FAIL==.
+If any CRCON upgrade implies updating this file, the usual upgrade procedure, as given in official CRCON instructions, will **FAIL**.
 To successfully upgrade your CRCON, you'll have to revert the changes back, then reinstall this plugin.
 To revert to the original file :
 ```shell